 A state senator in the U.S. state of Virginia has filed new legislation that would mandate an impact study on cryptocurrencies.

-A new bill introduced by Glen Sturtevant would launch a study, which, if approved, would seek to assess how the growth of cryptocurrencies and their use impacts everyday Virginians.
-The bill has been sent to the State Senate’s Rules Committee for assessment, public records show.
+introduced by Glen Sturtevant would launch a study, which, if approved, would seek to assess how the growth of cryptocurrencies and their use impacts everyday Virginians.
+The bill has been sent to the State Senate's Rules Committee for assessment, public records show.